 Real-time Action Versus After the Fact

-With log-based systems, reaction is after the fact.
+With log-based systems, the reaction is after the fact.
 At best, there will be a few minutes delay.
-In the world of cyber incident-response, sometimes a few of minutes is is all an attacker needs.
-Even if an attack is discovered through log analysis, an attacker can use the delay in detection to install backdoors, exfiltrate data or even wreak havoc in your network.
+In the world of cyber incident-response, sometimes a few minutes is all an attacker needs.
+Even if an attack is discovered through log analysis, an attacker can use the delay in detection to install backdoors, exfiltrate data, or even wreak havoc in your network.

 1. Pass-the-Hash detection is a difficult task.
 Even DPI inspection has the potential of missing a trained attacker using custom attack tools that know how to camouflage his activities

 Posted by Yaron Zinar on April 13, 2017 7:52 AM